ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 }
 ```

-This behaves exactly like our first pattern-matching solution, returning `"Not Found"` if the list
+This function behaves exactly like our first pattern-matching solution,
-is empty.
+returning the shortest string or `"Not Found"` if the list is empty.
 I find this version easier to read and understand quickly since we don't have to
 mentally parse a pattern matching expression.

 ### Map